chef/chef-web-docs/_vendor/github.com/chef/chef-server/docs-chef-io/content/server/install_server_ha.md

 -   The frontend group, comprised of one (or more) nodes running the Chef Infra Server.
-Nodes in the frontend group handle requests to the Chef Infra Server API and access to the Chef management console.
+Nodes in the frontend group handle requests to the Chef Infra Server API.
     Frontend group nodes should be load balanced, and may be scaled horizontally by increasing the number of nodes available to handle requests.